last-genius/UCU_Rust_Course/README.md

 * [Compiler Error Index](https://doc.rust-lang.org/error-index.html) - ALL of the possible errors the Rust compiler might throw at you.
 There are legends of people who have memorized all of it and have obtained the power of the whole galaxy (or just have never encountered another Rust compiler error, and who is to say which is better).
-* [Rust and WebAssembly](https://rustwasm.github.io/book/) - A little book on how to marry Rust and WASM together.
-They love each other.

 #### Advanced level